angular-schule/website-articles/blog/2019-12-everything-github/README.md

             ####
             npm run ng -- deploy --base-href=/everything-github-demo/ --repo=https://github.com/angular-schule/everything-github-demo.git --name="<YOUR_GITHUB_USERNAME>" --email=<YOUR_GITHUB_USER_EMAIL_ADDRESS>
     ```
-3. Make sure to replace **<YOUR_GITHUB_USERNAME>** and **<YOUR_GITHUB_USER_EMAIL_ADDRESS>** with correct values in above example.
+3. Make sure to replace **<YOUR_GITHUB_USERNAME>** and **<YOUR_GITHUB_USER_EMAIL_ADDRESS>** with meaningful values in above example.
+You can see this details later on in the git history.
     It is also necessary to specify the repository again by parameter.
-    This is due to the internal functionality of angular-cli-ghpages, which adds the token to the URL at runtime.
+    This is due to the internal functionality of angular-cli-ghpages, which adds the token to the URL only at runtime.

-4. If you want Github Actions CI/CD to perform tests, you will need to [make some configurations](https://angular.io/guide/testing#configure-cli-for-ci-testing-in-chrome) in your Angular app.
+4. If you want Github Actions to perform tests, you will need to [make some configurations](https://angular.io/guide/testing#configure-cli-for-ci-testing-in-chrome) in your Angular app.
     After those changes have been done, you can un-comment the `npm test ...` and `npm run e2e ...` commands in above example.

 5. We can also control when our workflows are triggered: